SAFETY AND SECURITY HAS ALWAYS BEEN OUR TOP PRIORITY

 • Washrooms now have limited capacity to allow for social distancing.

 • Meeters and Greeters are not allowed inside the airport terminal and must remain inside their vehicles.
-If the short-term parking lot is full, drivers picking up passengers may park in the long-term parking lot; short-term parking rates will apply.

 • The airport terminal has only one entrance (middle door) and one exit (near departures) in service.
 All other doors are locked.